Climate and climate change

 -0.41

 Figure 6.
-Comparison of recent and forecast annual CO2 increments with illustrative scenarios limiting global warming to 1.5°C. Black line: Annual increments in CO2 concentration at the Mauna Loa observatory from observations.
-Blue line: Annual increments in CO2 concentration at the Mauna Loa observatory reconstructed using statistical relationship between concentrations, emissions and ENSO.
-Red star: the 2024 forecast increment.
+Comparison of recent and forecast annual CO2 increments with an illustrative scenario limiting global warming to 1.5°C. Black line: Annual increments in COconcentration at the Mauna Loa observatory from observations.
+Blue line: Annual increments in CO2 concentration at the Mauna Loa observatory reconstructed using a statistical relationship between concentrations, emissions and ENSO.
+Red star with vertical error bars: the 2026 forecast increment.
 Green line and green star: Estimated increments without the influence of ENSO.
-Plumes: simulated CO2 concentrations in scenarios limiting global warming to 1.5°C with >50% likelihood, focussing on low resource demand (grey plume), renewables (blue plume) and shifting towards sustainable development (purple plume).
+Purple plume: simulated CO2 concentrations in the C1-IMP-SP scenario limiting global warming to 1.5°C with >50% likelihood.

-The speed with which the CO2 rise needs to slow for global warming to be limited to 1.5°C can be further put into context by extending the Keeling Curve with projected concentrations from an illustrative 1.5°C-compatible scenario (Figure 7).
+The extent to which the CO2 rise would need to slow for global warming to be limited to 1.5°C can be further put into context by extending the Keeling Curve with projected concentrations from one of the illustrative 1.5°C-compatible scenarios (Figure 7).
+The observed rise from 2024 to 2025 is already tracking above the 1.5°C scenario, and the gap is predicted to increase in 2026.

 Figure 7.
-Monthly CO2 concentrations from observations up to 2023 (black) and a future projection consistent with limiting global warming to 1.5°C (purple).
-Also shown is the Met Office forecast for 2024.
+Monthly CO2 concentrations from observations up to 2026 (black) and a scenario consistent with limiting global warming to 1.5°C (purple).
+Also shown is the Met Office forecast for 2026.
 Observations are the Keeling Curve record at Mauna Loa, from the Scripps Institution for Oceanography, UC San Diego, which began in March 1958.
-From 2023 onwards, monthly values are calculated from the annual mean concentrations in the C1-IMP-SP scenario, with an illustrative seasonal cycle imposed which continues the amplitude seen in recent years.
+From 2024 onwards, monthly values are calculated from the annual mean concentrations in the C1-IMP-SP scenario, with an illustrative seasonal cycle imposed which continues the amplitude seen in recent years.

 Seasonal cycle of CO2 concentrations

 We also predict the maximum and minimum monthly values in the seasonal cycle of CO2 concentrations at Mauna Loa (Figure 1, Table 3).
-Each year, the CO2 at Mauna Loa increases in the first 5 months, peaks in or around May, then declines for the next 4 months due to the uptake of CO2 by land ecosystems in the northern hemisphere growing season.
+Each year, the CO2 value at Mauna Loa increases in the first 5 months, peaks in or around May, then declines for the next 4 months due to the uptake of CO2 by land ecosystems in the northern hemisphere growing season.
 Following a minimum, which is usually in September, atmospheric CO2 then increases again as autumn and winter leaf-fall and decay cause a release of CO2 back to the atmosphere.
-In 2024, we predict this seasonal cycle to peak at a monthly mean value of 426.6 ± 0.5 ppm in May (Figure 1, Table 3).
+In 2026, we predict this seasonal cycle to peak at a monthly mean value of 432.2 ± 0.6 ppm in May (Figure 1, Table 3).
 From comparison with reconstructions of past CO2 levels from isotopes of carbon and boron in marine sediments, this will be the highest atmospheric CO2 concentration for over 2 million years.
-CO2 will then return to a minimum monthly value of 420.7 ± 0.5 ppm in September before rising again.
+CO2 will then return to a minimum monthly value of 426.6 ± 0.6 ppm in September before rising again.

 Methods